Pork is restocked! Hog shares for Fall 2026 live in the store now! Serving Wise county & surrounding North Texas communities.

 ✔ Slow-growing heritage breeds

-Dexter cattle and Kunekune pigs grow naturally—not pushed by feedlot rations.
-Slow growth = better flavor, higher nutrient density, higher omega-3 fats, and elevated CLA (conjugated linoleic acid).
+Dexter cattle and Kunekune pigs grow naturally—not pushed by feedlot rations, added hormones, or antibiotics in the feed.
+Slow growth + natural forage based diet = better flavor, higher nutrient density, higher omega-3 fats, and elevated CLA (conjugated linoleic acid).

 ✔ 100% pasture-raised, grass-fed, and ethically managed